Strilanc/Strilanc.github.io/_posts/2015-07-05-Things-I-Cant-Solve-Multiplication.markdown

 This doesn't apply to SSA because working modulo $2^{2^s}+1$ doesn't give you enough pieces.

 ...
-Okay, segway question that's been bothering me for awhile: why does SSA's modulus use a power-of-a-power-of-2 like $2^{2^s}$ instead of just a power of 2 like $2^m$?
+Okay, segway question that's been bothering me for awhile: why does SSA's modulus use a power-of-a-power-of-2 like $2^{2^s}$ instead of just a normal power-of-2 like $2^m$?

 # Degenerate Orders